rawfunkmaharishi/purdie/README.md

 (see [this](https://github.com/rawfunkmaharishi/purdie/blob/master/_config/defaults.yaml) for some other things you can tweak)

+###Caveats

-Tread carefully for now, because my metadata hacks aren't fully documented.
+Tread carefully for now, because my metadata hacks aren't fully documented, and I may have inadvertently nailed-in some Raw Funk Maharishi-specific stuff (although I've tried hard not to).

 ##What next?